encgoo/DesignPatterns/membuf/README.md

 make
 ./test
 ```
-If no assertion failure, all tests are passed.
+If there is no assertion failure, all tests are passed.

 ### test with code coverage
 Here gcov is used to collect code coverage data.